-3.1 DOSE CALCULATIONS
+3.1 DOSE CALCULATIONS.

-In order to calculate the radiation doses to personnel on Rongerik from the Shot Bravo fallout, the free-field radiation environment must be specified mathematically.
+In order to calculate the radiation dose (i.e., dose equivalent) to personnel on Rongerik from the Shot Bravo fallout, the free-field radiation environment must be specified mathematically.
 Further, the calculated doses are dependent on any protection or shielding that was provided by buildings in which they stayed until they were evacuated.